-The Councillors
+Councillors

-Under the Municipal Government Act, councillors have the following duties:
+Under the MGA, councillors have the duty to:

-- To consider the welfare and interests of the municipality as a whole and, to bring to council's attention anything that would promote the welfare or interests of the municipality - To participate generally in developing and evaluating the policies and programs of the municipality - To participate in council meetings and council committee meetings and meetings of other bodies to which they are appointed by the council - To obtain information about the operation or administration of the municipality from the chief administrative officer - To keep in confidence matters discussed in private at a council committee meeting until discussed at a meeting held in public - To perform any other duty or function imposed on councillors by this or any other enactment or by the council.
+- consider the welfare and interests of the municipality as a whole and, to bring to council's attention anything that would promote the welfare or interests of the municipality - participate generally in developing and evaluating the policies and programs of the municipality - participate in council meetings and council committee meetings and meetings of other bodies they are appointed to by the council - obtain information about the operation or administration of the municipality from the chief administrative officer - keep in confidence matters discussed in private at a council meeting until discussed at a meeting held in public - perform any other duty or function imposed on councillors by this or any other enactment or by the council.

+Chief Elected Official (CEO)

-The Chief Elected Official (CEO): Mayor, Reeve or I.D.
-Chairperson
+The CEO can be a mayor, reeve or I.D. chairperson.

 The CEO, in addition to performing a councillor's duties, must preside when attending a council meeting, unless a bylaw provides otherwise.

 The CEO must also perform any other duty imposed under the MGA or any other enactment.
 In practice, the CEO is also generally the main spokesperson for the municipality, unless that duty is delegated to another councillor.
-The title CEO may be changed to one that council feels is appropriate to the office, such as mayor, reeve, or I.D. chairperson.

 The CEO of a city or town is elected by a vote of a municipality's electors, unless the council passes a bylaw requiring council to appoint the CEO from among the councillors.

 In a village, summer village, or municipal district, council appoints the CEO from among the councillors unless it passes a bylaw providing that the official is to be elected by a vote of the municipality's electors.
-The CEO role includes: